Elementary Education: Master of Education in Curriculum & Instruction (M.Ed.)

-Candidates for the Master of Education in Elementary Education complete a 30 hour program, 45 clock hours of field-based learning opportunities, and successful completion of a written comprehensive examination.
-The program includes three foundation courses, two electives and 15 hours in a language arts/reading or math/science emphasis area.
+Candidates for the Master of Education with Elementary Education emphasis complete a 30 hour program, 45 clock hours of field-based learning opportunities, and successful completion of a written comprehensive examination.

 - 3.0 GPA on last 60 hours of undergraduate work

 - NOTE REGARDING ADMISSION APPLICATIONS FOR 2021 SUMMER SESSION AND 2021 FALL SEMESTER: Due to COVID-19 precautions, standardized examinations, including the GRE, Praxis II Content Field, Praxis II PLT, are suspended for admission applications submitted for the 2021 Summer Session and 2021 Fall Semester.

 - Undergraduate degree in (Elementary, Secondary, Special, Early Childhood) Education or a closely related field.